 - 3.6.1 At least 48 hours before the time set for the hearing, the accused student shall select two students and two faculty members from the Board to sit in deliberation of any charge.
 If the accused student does not timely notify the Chair, the Chair shall randomly select two students and two faculty members to so sit.
-These four people shall constitute the Hearing Panel. - 3.6.2 During the course of the proceedings, the accused shall have the following rights: - 3.6.2.1 To select the Student Defender; - 3.6.2.2 To attend and participate in any hearing, provided, however, if the accused refuses to appear or fails to appear without just cause, the Hearing Panel may proceed to hear and determine the matter;
+These four people shall constitute the Hearing Panel. - 3.6.2 During the course of the proceedings, the accused shall have the following rights:

+3.6.2.1 To select the Student Defender;

+- 3.6.2.2 To attend and participate in any hearing, provided, however, if the accused refuses to appear or fails to appear without just cause, the Hearing Panel may proceed to hear and determine the matter; - 3.6.2.3 To testify or to decline to testify, but if the accused declines to testify, that fact shall not be considered as evidence in support of any charge;

-- 3.6.2.3 To testify or to decline to testify, but if the accused declines to testify, that fact shall not be considered as evidence in support of any charge; - 3.6.2.4 To confront and cross-examine witnesses; and - 3.6.2.5 To present evidence and witnesses. - 3.6.3 At least 48 hours before the hearing, the Chair shall issue a written summons to all persons identified under section 3.5.6.2 as potential witnesses.
+3.6.2.4 To confront and cross-examine witnesses; and

+3.6.2.5 To present evidence and witnesses.

+3.6.3 At least 48 hours before the hearing, the Chair shall issue a written summons to all persons identified under section 3.5.6.2 as potential witnesses.
 After receiving a summons, failure to appear as a witness without just cause (as determined by the Dean's Delegate) shall be a violation of this Honor Code, as defined in section 2.2.
-For good cause, a witness may appear electronically as long as the Hearing Panel can observe the witness's demeanor. - 3.6.4 All Hearing Panel members must be present at the hearing.
+For good cause, a witness may appear electronically as long as the Hearing Panel can observe the witness's demeanor.

+- 3.6.4 All Hearing Panel members must be present at the hearing.
 The Chair shall have the power to appoint an alternate if a Panel member cannot attend for just cause.
 The Chair shall arrange and monitor an audio record of the hearing.
 The recording shall remain the property of the Law School.
 The accused student may request a copy of the audio record. - 3.6.5 The Dean's Delegate shall preside at the hearing, which should avoid unnecessary formality, but facilitate an orderly and respectful atmosphere.
 Hearing Panel members may question any witness.
 Subject to time limits that the Dean's Delegate may establish, the hearing may include opening statements.
+The hearing should continue in the following order:

+3.6.5.1 Evidence in support of any charge;

+3.6.5.2 Evidence in rebuttal;

+3.6.5.3 Arguments;

-The hearing should continue in the following order: - 3.6.5.1 Evidence in support of any charge; - 3.6.5.2 Evidence in rebuttal; - 3.6.5.3 Arguments; - 3.6.5.4 Factual findings and decision on whether the accused student has committed any violation charged.
+3.6.5.4 Factual findings and decision on whether the accused student has committed any violation charged.
 If the alleged conduct implicates a course policy or exam instructions, the Hearing Panel shall set forth in writing its factual findings, which can incorporate any relevant admission by the accused student.
-Even if the accused student confesses that a violation of the Honor Code occurred, only the Hearing Panel can reach a final determination of guilt; - 3.6.5.5 If the accused student is found not guilty, the matter is closed, and in writing the Chair shall notify the accused student, the individual who made the allegation, and any instructor, including any factual findings by the Hearing Panel related to course policies or exam instructions;
+Even if the accused student confesses that a violation of the Honor Code occurred, only the Hearing Panel can reach a final determination of guilt;